datarootsio/tf-profile/docs/stats.md

 **Description:** reads a Terraform log file and print high-level information about the run.

 **Options:**
 - -t, --tee: print logs while parsing them.
-Shorthand for `terraform apply | tee >(tf-profile stats)`
+Shorthand for `terraform apply | tee >(tf-profile stats)`.
+Default: false
+- -a, --aggregate: enable or disable aggregation of resources created by the same `for_each` or `count` expression.
+Default: true

 **Arguments:**